Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Competitive Algorithms

+For each packet $p$ we assign a \emph {work-class} $C\W_i$, and denote the set of potential characteristic values within class $C\W_i$ by $X\W_i$.
+Let $\deltaW$ denote the maximal ratio between the work values of two packets, which belong to the same work-class.
+Similarly, for each packet $p$ we assign a \emph {profit-class} $C\P_i$, and denote the set of potential characteristic values within class $C\P_i$ by $X\P_i$.
+Let $\deltaP$ denote the maximal ratio between the profits of two packets, which belong to the same profit-class.
+Throughout our analysis, we will use $\deltaP$ and $\deltaW$ which are both constants.

-This yields a collection of $\log_2 W$ work-classes, and $\log_2 V$ profit-classes.
-Lastly, we say a packet $p$ is of {\em combined-class} $C_{(i,j)}$ if it is of work-class $C\W_i$ and of profit-class $C\P_j$.
-We note that in terms of work, the class to which a packet $p$ belongs is defined statically by the total work of $p$, and does not depend upon its remaining processing cycles, which may change over time.
+Denote by $\mW$ and $\mP$ the number of work-classes and profit-classes, respectively.
+We say a packet $p$ is of {\em combined-class} $C_{(i,j)}$ if it is of work-class $C\W_i$ and of profit-class $C\P_j$.
+Note that in terms of work, the class to which a packet $p$ belongs is defined statically by the total work of $p$, and does not depend upon its remaining processing cycles, which may change over time.

-Upon initialization, the algorithm selects a class by picking $i^* \in \set{1,\ldots,\log_2 W}$ and $j^* \in \set{1,\ldots,\log_2 V}$, each chosen uniformly at random.
+Upon initialization, the algorithm selects a class by picking $i^* \in \set{1,\ldots,\mW}$ and $j^* \in \set{1,\ldots,\mP}$, each chosen uniformly at random.
 Then, the selected combined-class is $\Cs = C_{(i^*,j^*)}$.

+We will later define several ways to partition the packets into classes, each tailored and optimized for some specific scenarios of possible work and profit values.